 What can you say you still carry with you from your early training from Curtis Hughes today?

-Since joining Impact you’ve engaged in a number of feuds and matches.
-Your upcoming match against Austin Aries notwithstanding, which feuds are you most pleased with and why?
+Since joining IMPACT you’ve engaged in a number of feuds and matches.
+IMPACT Wrestlings Moose upcoming match against Austin Aries notwithstanding, which feuds are you most pleased with, and why?

 I think my feud with Austin means the most to me.
 When we look at what is at stake, being for the world championship, it doesn’t get bigger than that.
 We are fighting over the biggest prize in our company, which is the Impact Wrestling world championship, so whatever other feuds I have been in it hasn’t reached the magnitude of this.
 It’s just what we are fighting for that makes it the most important, what is on the line.

-Where do you see the Moose character going?
+Where do you see the IMPACT Wrestlings Moose character going?

 It is still a work in progress.
 You always want to evolve in this business.
 I haven’t really sat down and thought about it.
-I just may wake up one day and say that maybe Moose needs to be more like this and this, as it’s an evolution.
-To see how Moose was when I started in Impact Wrestling two years ago compared to where he is at now, we can see an evolution in the character.
+I just may wake up one day and say that maybe Moose needs to be more like this.
+This, as it’s an evolution.
+To see how Moose was when I started in Impact Wrestling two years ago.
+In comparison to where he is at now, we can see an evolution in the character.
 It will just play itself out because if it’s not broken then don’t fix it, right?
 You never know, I may need to add something or take something away in the future.
 That is when that decision will happen.

 Where would you say your improvement has been in specifically?